Carcassonne Cathedral

 Carcassonne Cathedral (French: Cathédrale Saint-Michel de Carcassonne) is a cathedral and designated national monument in Carcassonne, France.
 It is the seat of the Roman Catholic Bishop of Carcassonne and Narbonne.

 The building was built in the thirteenth century as a parish church, dedicated to Saint Michael.
 Following war damage in the fourteenth century it was rebuilt as a fortified church.

 In 1803 St. Michael's was elevated to cathedral status, replacing the earlier cathedral dedicated to Saints Nazarius and Celsus, now the Basilica of St. Nazaire and St. Celse.

-St. Michael's is used by the Priestly Fraternity of St. Peter.
+St. Michael's is used by the Priestly Fraternity of Saint Peter.